swidnikk/regen-utils/README.md

 crontab every so often.

 # Testing and Requirements
-- These utils were tested on a fresh Ubuntu 20.04 server running on AWS
+- These utils were tested on a fresh Ubuntu 20.04 server running
-- 200GB EBS volume with multi-attach support was mounted at /home for easy future upgrades
+- 200GB NAS volume with multi-attach support was mounted at /home for easy future upgrades

 # Getting Started
 Clone this repo on your remote host and open a terminal.
 Next review and run the commands